The real cost of an Australian visa application

 What is the Australian Government Charge ("VAC")?

 The Visa Application Charge (VAC) is the official term for the fee you pay to lodge your visa application.
-It is non-refundable, payable at lodgement, and is the largest single component of your visa cost.
-The VAC has two parts for some visas: a first instalment paid at lodgement, and a second instalment paid before grant.
-Contributory parent visas (subclass 143) are the most extreme example, with a second instalment of $43,505.
+It is generally payable at lodgement and may not be refundable.
+The VAC has two parts for some visas: a first instalment paid at lodgement and a second instalment paid before grant.
+For a standard subclass 143 Contributory Parent application, Home Affairs lists a $43,600 second instalment for an applicant who does not meet one of the specified reduced-charge conditions.

 What this calculator doesn't include